Table of Contents

 What to Expect in Alcohol Detox

 Alcohol detox and withdrawal will involve a wide range of severity, from mild to severe.
-The intensity of the withdrawal symptoms will be determined by such factors as the length of alcohol abuse history, the usual level of daily alcohol consumption, the individual’s state of health and their age, and whether there is a co-occurring mental health disorder.
+The intensity of the withdrawal symptoms will be determined by such factors as the length of alcohol abuse history, the usual level of daily alcohol consumption, the individual’s state of health and their age, and whether there is a co-occurring mental wellness disorder.

 Alcohol withdrawal symptoms will emerge within 6-12 hours of the last drink.
 In most cases, alcohol detox will be completed within one week.
 There are three phases to alcohol detox.
 These include:

 Emerging symptoms: During the early phase of detox, the individual will experience nausea, abdominal pain, insomnia, sweating, and anxiety.

 Peak symptoms: The symptoms will peak on days 2-3, and include tremors or alcohol shakes, high blood pressure, increased body temperature, irregular heart rate, agitation, and mental confusion.

 The DTs may emerge on days 3-4 and would involved severe mental confusion, hallucinations, delusions, seizures, shallow breathing, shaking, rapid heart rate, and disorientation.